 Victoria Foyt is an author and filmmaker.
-Her debut novel, The Virtual Life of Lexie Diamond, released in ’07 by HarperCollins, is a Young Adult coming-of-age mystery thriller.
-It achieved excellent critical reviews, including a five star, “must-read” rating from TeansReadToo.com, and was recommended by the Center for Children’s Books.
-Save The Pearls Part One REVEALING EDEN is a Young Adult, post-apocalyptic, science-fiction romance novel that deals with beauty and race will be released late fall 2011.
+Her debut novel, The Virtual Life of Lexie Diamond, released in ’07 by HarperCollins, is a Young Adult coming-of-age mystery thriller, which was recommended by the Center for Children’s Books.
+The sequel, Lexie Diamond & The World’s Greatest Virtual Romance, is soon to be released.

 Revealing Eden, a post-apocalyptic romance adventure novel, received the Humanitarian Eric Hoffer Young Adult Award in 2012, and Books & Authors’ Young Adult Fantasy Award, along with numerous stellar reviews including The Midwest Book Review and The San Francisco Book Review, which wrote, “Victoria Foyt creates an original and thought-provoking concept of the future Earth and those who inhabit it.
 Once I started reading, I wasn’t able to stop, drawn into the story by the mysteries surrounding the characters.
 Eden’s character—not without flaws—embodies a girl’s wish to be seen and loved for who she really is.”